Historic vehicles on display for Veterans Day in Orland Park

 "I think it's important to pay our respects to our veterans and to all the people I served with and the people who served before me," said Orland Park Mayor Keith Pekau.

-During the ceremony Friday morning, 14 veterans will be honored whose names have recently been added to the Veterans' Memorial outside Village Hall.
+During the ceremony Friday morning, 14 veterans were be honored whose names have recently been added to the Veterans' Memorial outside Village Hall.

 "An event like this is great because folks get to see things they wouldn't normally see and it helps increase the level of appreciation for what our veterans go through and what it actually takes to keep them safe and out of harm's way," said Joe Werner of Veterans Garage.